iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 From that point, the graph is essentially read only; during the next steps, it will be used as data source to build visualizations from.

-### 6.2 Render as text
+### `6.2` Render as text

-{# todo: distribute the Satisfied Criteria over the text properly #}

 When `iolanta` command line application is invoked with `criterion-context` argument, how does it retrieve the corresponding criterion text as shown on {{ render("fig-criteria-code") }} to print it to the console?

-To not tease the reader's curiosity too much, — the system calls `iolanta.facets.cli.default.Default` Python class here, which will do the following:
+To do that, the system will call `iolanta.facets.cli.default.Default` Python class, which will do the following:

 * Via a SPARQL[^sparql] query, find out whether the node being rendered has an `rdfs:label` property;
 * If yes, print that property.